 Triumph Group, one of the world's leading intimate apparel companies, has been founded in Germany in 1886.
 Today, it is headquartered in Bad Zurzach (Switzerland) and continues to be a fully privately owned company.
 Triumph today enjoys a presence in over 120 countries all across the world.
-For its

-Triumph today enjoys a presence in over 120 countries all across the world.
 For its brands Triumph and sloggi the company develops, produces and sells underwear, lingerie, sleepwear and swimwear.
 Globally, the company serves 40,000 wholesale customers and sells its products in 4,050 controlled points of sale as well as via several own online shops.